Best places to visit in San Sebastian in 2 days

 These are some of the best bars to eat pintxos in the Old Town of San Sebastián: La Cuchara de San Telmo, La Viña, Borda Berri, Bar Sport and Bar Txepetxa.

 After visiting the Old Town and eating pintxos, walk along Alameda del Boulevard and cross the Zurriola Bridge to get to Gros.
-Gros is one of the trendiest neighborhoods in San Sebastián.
+Gros is one of the trendiest neighborhoods in the city and one of the main places to visit in San Sebastian.
 It has a much more relaxed and youthful atmosphere.
 It is a surfer’s paradise in San Sebastian.

 I recommend strolling along Zurriola Beach.
 You can start your walk at Kursaal Elkargunea Center towards the Paloma de la Paz sculpture.
 You can take a break and watch how surfers catch some waves.
 I also recommend strolling through the streets of Gros and having a break in one of the many cafeterias.
 Do not forget to visit Plaza Cataluña.
 It has a nice atmosphere.